alpegon/tosca-to-hot/README.md

 Tosca to Hot - Tests
 ===============
-Tests to check the heat-translator compatibility with the non normative tosca types.
+Tests to check the heat-translator compatibility with the [INDIGO TOSCA types] (https://github.com/indigo-dc/tosca-types).

 1. INSTALLATION
 ===============